luwen-huang/computer/README.md

 # Computer
-We want to build something like the computer in StarTrek which can do complex queries based on natrual language speech.
+We want to build something like the computer in StarTrek which can do complex queries based on natural language speech.

 ## Game Plan
 #### Step 1
+- See what the existing state of the art tools can do to parse a question / sentence.
+We will test out tools from [Existing Resources](#existing-resources) and results will be documented in the [wiki](https://github.com/luwen-huang/computer/wiki/Resources).

+#### Step 2
-Make a system which can run a comand which is stated as a query
+Make a system which can run a command which is stated as a query
 - "What is the length of students?"

-#### Step 2
+#### Step 3
 Make a system which can run simple queries that don't need a bunch of joins

 ## Existing Resources
 This is a list of existing attempts to do this which we would do well to use as a jumping off point.